A tool for identifying pieces of knowledge to be shared between subparts of inter- and transdisciplinary projects.

 |Why should it be applied?||

 The tool makes a project with subprojects within an overarching framework more integrative and can lead to improved interactions.
-It helps clarifying who does what and how the various contributions can best be interfaced.Through this tool, mutual understanding will be strengthened.
-It helps making mutual expectations explicit and identifying potentials for intensified or further collaboration.
+It helps to clarify who does what and how the various contributions can best be 'interfaced'.Through this tool, mutual understanding will be strengthened.
+It helps to make mutual expectations explicit and to identify potentials for intensified or further collaboration.

 Download as a A3 PDF: Give-and-take matrix

 The tool is generally helpful if links between subprojects are unclear, need to be specified or have changed.

 Preferably the tool is applied at the very beginning of project planning, best during the actual problem framing.

 In later project stages, it can for example be used to explore cross-cutting results or interrelations of achieved results, i.e. if additional analyses are possible based on the results from the interactions induced by the tool.
 It can further be used to write reports as it helps to establish links between research parts and necessary cross-references.